ejcx/ejj/static/cloudflare-all-the-way-down.md

 <img src="https://i.imgur.com/lyOJPoF.png"/>

-I use dedicated certificates because I am an employee at Cloudflare, but Universal SSL for Free would work just as well.
+I use dedicated certificates because I am an employee at Cloudflare and wanted to try them out, but Universal SSL for free would work just as well.

 # DNS
-For the most part, all domains on Cloudflare must use Cloudflare's DNS. ejj.io is not an exception, and my nameservers point at carter.ns.cloudflare.com and donna.ns.cloudflare.com
+For the most part, all domains on Cloudflare must use Cloudflare's DNS. ejj.io is not an exception, and my nameservers point at `carter.ns.cloudflare.com` and `donna.ns.cloudflare.com`.

 <img src="https://i.imgur.com/LIVsYHm.png"/>